 Recreational swim hours vary throughout the year depending on pool usage and other factors.
 Please sign up for MC ALERT for information regarding closings, a delayed opening, or an emergency.

 Individuals must be 18 years of age or older (or a current Montgomery College student) to attend open swim sessions.
-Exception: Families, including those under 18 years of age, may attend "Family Swim" sessions marked by an asterisk (*).
+Exception: Families, including those under 18 years of age, may attend "Family Swim" sessions marked by an asterisk (*) only with with a Family Punch Pass at the Germantown Campus Pool.

 *Family Swim hours.